team-cake/TypeScript_Practice/README.md

 ## Statement of Purpose

 TypeScript.
-Heard so much about it, decided to give it a go.
+Heard so much about it and previously I had only touched the surface of it, so I decided to give it a go and went in deep.
 I went on Udemy and had a look at Maximilian Schwarzmüller's TypeScript course.
 I was already following his YouTube channel, so I knew his style already.
 Super stoked I took on this course.
 Learning so much from it!

 ---